 Jenna over at A Balanced Belly has created these beautiful Vegan Cardamom and Orange Chocolate Truffles, which are of course gluten free as well.
 They look so beautiful and would be perfect to pair with my Gluten & Dairy Free 3-Ingredient Christmas Pudding Truffles for a beautiful box of hand-made gifts.
 Complete the truffle trio with these 3-Ingredient Chocolate Truffles from Healthy Living James which are also vegan and gluten free.

 If you want to give a box of baked goods, these Gluten Free Lebkuchen from Becky Excell are an absolute classic, and would look so pretty presented in a nice box to a loved one.
 And I might not be a fan of the shop-bought macaroons, but these Gluten Free Coconut Macaroons from Copper Confetti look delicious and super easy to make – a great gift idea!
+You can never go wrong with shortbread too, like my Gluten Free Festive Shortbread recipe with white chocolate, pistachio and cranberry.

 In our household, marzipan always goes down a treat.
 I might have to make some of the Gluten Free Marzipan Chocolates from Kate at Gluten Free Alchemist.
 Her Gluten Free Christmas Spiced Star Biscuits also look so pretty and would make a great homemade gift.